Investigating $R_D$ and $R_{D^*}$ anomalies in a Left-Right model with an Inverse Seesaw: Left-Right Model with inverse seesaw (LRIS)

 \section{Left-Right Model with inverse seesaw (LRIS)}

 The gauge sector of the minimal left-right model with an inverse-seesaw (LRIS) is based on the symmetry $SU(3)_C\times SU(2)_L\times SU(2)_R\times U(1)_{B-L}$.
 The particle content of the model includes the usual particles in the SM in addition to extra fermions, scalars and gauge bosons.
 Regarding the fermion content of the model, it is the same as its counterpart in the conventional left-right models~\cite{Mohapatra:1974gc,Senjanovic:1975rk,Mohapatra:1977mj,Deshpande:1990ip,Aulakh:1998nn,Maiezza:2010ic,Borah:2010zq,Nemevsek:2012iq}.
+The scalar sector consists of only one Bidoublet $\phi$ and one doublet $\chi_R$, which is more minimal and able to circumvent the stringent FCNC constraints placed on the conventional left-right model.
+Additionally, we abandon using the left-handed doublet in order to prevent the severe fine tuning in the VEV of the neutral component of the left-handed doublet scalar, $v_L$, caused by light neutrino masses.
+As a result, our model is $SU(2)_L \times SU(2)_R$ gauge invariant but not symmetric in Left-right parity.

-The implementation of the IS mechanism for neutrino masses can be carried out via introducing three SM singlet fermions $S_1$ with $B-L$ charge $=+2$ and three singlet fermions $S_2$ with $B-L$ charge $=-2$.
+The implementation of the IS mechanism for neutrino masses can be carried out via introducing three SM singlet fermions $S_1$ with $B-L$ charge $=-2$ and three singlet fermions $S_2$ with $B-L$ charge $=+2$.
 It should be remarked that, this particular choice of the $B-L$ charges of the pair $S_{1,2}$ assures that the $U(1)_{B-L}$ anomaly is free.